CharlesPlachno/Who-That-Pokemon/README.md

 Using the [PokeApi](https://pokeapi.co/), present the user with the shillouette of a pokemon and prompt them to guess it's name.

 ### Coming Features:
-- Count of pokemon guessed correctly
+- Count of pokemon guessed correctly.
-- option to set which pokemon you want in the guessing pool
+- option to set which pokemon you want in the guessing pool.
+- add a win-state for win all pokemon have been guessed.

+### Completed Features:
+- Basic random pokemon display and guessing logic
 - a visual collection of the pokemon you've correctly guessed.